ZLangJIT/split/README.md

 - specific file(s)/directory(s) extraction
   - due to the split system, it is possible to scan the metadata map to compute which chunks are required to extract a specific file(s)/directory(s), and then only download those required chunks
     - this can drastically reduce download time since the entire archive would not need to be downloaded just to extract a single file
+    - however, this depends heavily on the split size used to create the archive, for example, if we create an archive with a 1 GB split size, then it is very likely that the bandwidth saved will be minimal unless the total complete download size outweighs the size of a single split chunk
+      - for example, if we split by 1 GB, into 20 separate split files, we get a max chunk size of 1 GB with a total size of 20 GB
+      - assuming we have a file with a size of 1 GB or less, this would allow us to download a min of 1 GB instead of the entire 20 GB
+      - however, if we have a file that is close to 20 GB then we must download the entire 20 GB in order to extract the file, or however many chunks we need in order to extract the file

 ### compiler preprocessor defines (ignore this)
 ```sh
 # list all macro's predefined by gcc
 gcc -dM -E - < /dev/null | sort